Sunday, February 23, 2025

 Mental health and wellbeing: Small business owners are often managing many aspects of their business simultaneously and may not have the luxury of delegating the task to someone else.
 While running one’s own business is perceived to entail greater personal freedom, the reality can often be very different.
 Self-employment can sometimes get stressful.

-Established in 1990, the Department of Mental Health, formerly Patient Support Centre (PSC) at Kenyatta National Hospital was set up to provide counseling services to mainly HIV patients.
+Established in 1990, the Department of Mental Health, formerly the Patient Support Centre (PSC) at Kenyatta National Hospital was set up to provide counselling services to mainly HIV patients.

-Not just limited to one function, the Department of Mental Health has an array of functions – patients with chronic medical conditions such as diabetes mellitus, besides alcohol and other substance use disorders also received counseling at this very unit.
+Not just limited to one function, the Department of Mental Health has an array of functions – patients with chronic medical conditions such as diabetes mellitus, besides alcohol and other substance use disorders also receive counselling at this very unit.

 Mental Health and Wellbeing for Business Owners from KNH - Bizna Kenya